Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Abstract

 We observe that Chern classes of globally generated bundles give rise to covolume polynomials, and use this fact to prove that certain polynomials associated with {\em Segre classes\/} of subschemes of products of projective spaces are covolume polynomials.
 We conjecture that the same polynomials may be Lorentzian after a standard normalization operation.

 Finally, we obtain a combinatorial application of a particular case of our Segre class result.
-We prove that the {\em adjoint polynomial\/} of a convex polyhedral cone contained in the nonnegative orthant, and sharing a face with it, is a covolume polynomials.
-This implies that these adjoint polynomials are M-convex and sectional log-concave, and in fact Lorentzian after a suitable change of variables.
+We prove that the {\em adjoint polynomial\/} of a convex polyhedral cone contained in the nonnegative orthant, and sharing a face with it, is a covolume polynomial.
+This implies that these adjoint polynomials are M-convex and sectional log-concave, and in fact {\em dually Lorentzian,\/} that is, Lorentzian after a certain change of variables.